redding/sanford-protocol/README.md

 # Sanford Protocol

-This gem is the ruby implementation of the Sanford communication protocol.
+Ruby implementation of the Sanford communication protocol.

 ## The Protocol

 **Version**: 1

-Sanford communicates using a binary encoded messages.
-Sanford messages are two headers and a body in the format:
+Sanford communicates using binary encoded messages.
+Sanford messages are two headers and a body:

 ```
 |------ 1B -------|------ 4B -------|---- (Body Size)B ----|